The Classification of Real Singularities Using SINGULAR. Part I: Splitting Lemma and Simple Singularities: Introduction

 \section{Introduction}

 \citet{AVG1985} present classification theorems for singularities over the complex numbers up to modality~2 and for singularities over the real numbers up to modality~1, including complete sets of normal forms.
 For the complex case, they also give an algorithm how the type of a given singularity can be computed, called the ``determinator of singularities'' \citep[cf.\@][ch.~16]{AVG1985}, but this question is left open for the real case.
-The goal of this paper, together with its subsequent parts, is to present algorithms for the classification of isolated hypersurface singularities up to modality~1 and corank 2 over the real numbers with respect to right equivalence.
+The goal of this paper, together with its subsequent parts, is to fill this gap.
+For this purpose, we present both, algorithms and an implementation thereof, for the classification of isolated hypersurface singularities up to modality~1 and corank 2 over the real numbers w.r.t.\@ right equivalence.

 We consider real functions with a critical point at the origin and critical value~$0$, i.e.\@ functions in $\m^2$, where $\m$ denotes the ideal of function germs vanishing at the origin.
 Two function germs $f, g \in \m^2 \subset \R[[x_1,\ldots,x_n]]$ are considered as right equivalent, denoted by $f \requiv g$, if there exists an $\R$-algebra automorphism $\phi$ of $\R[[x_1,\ldots,x_n]]$ such that $\phi(f) = g$.